Minoru Suzuki: Second return to NJPW (2017–2023)

 In February during the NJPW New Years Golden Series, Suzuki lost the Provisional KOPW 2022 trophy to Toru Yano in a Dog Cage match.
 The following month, Suzuki competed in the New Japan Cup, receiving a bye to the second round, but lost to Hiromu Takahashi.
 On April 1 at Lonestar Shootout, Suzuki defeated Killer Kross.
 In April at Windy City Riot, Suzuki faced Tomohiro Ishii in a losing effort.
 The following month at Capital Collision, Suzuki lost to Brody King.
 In June at AEW x NJPW: Forbidden Door, Suzuki teamed with Jericho Appreciation Society members, Chris Jericho and Sammy Guevara to defeat the team of Wheeler Yuta, Shota Umino and Eddie Kingston.
 In November, Suzuki teamed with Lance Archer for the 2022 World Tag League, finishing with 8 points, failing to advance to the finals.
 At the World Tag League and Super Junior Tag League finals, Suzuki announced that Suzuki-gun will disband at the end of 2022.
 The factions final match took place on December 23, where the team of Douki, Kanemaru, Sabre, and Taichi defeated Archer, Desperado, Michinoku, and Suzuki.
 After the match, all members spoke about their memories as a part of the group and thanked Suzuki.
-The night ended with all members posing with the Suzuki-gun flag, only to be interrupted by former member Takashi Iizuka, causing all 9 men to pose in the ring, behind the Suzuki-gun flag.
+The night ended with all members posing with the Suzuki-gun flag, only to be interrupted by former member Takashi Iizuka, causing all nine men to pose in the ring, behind the Suzuki-gun flag.

-All Elite Wrestling (2021–present)
+All Elite Wrestling (2021–2024)

 Starting in September 2021, Suzuki spent one month in the United States, working most notably for All Elite Wrestling and Impact Wrestling.
 On September 5, at AEW's All Out pay-per-view event, Suzuki made his debut by confronting and attacking Jon Moxley.
 Both face each other in the September 8 episode of AEW Dynamite, where Suzuki was defeated.
 He also reunited with his former tag team partner Lance Archer.
 On October 15, Suzuki lost to Bryan Danielson on the AEW Rampage Buy-In pre-show.